-Procedure
+Procedures.

 From your lab group (all four data sets), get into expert groups (e.g. seismology), which are based on the data you specialized in from your lab group in Part 1 of this investigation.

 In “expert” groups, classify your plate boundaries (just the boundary, not the entire plate) based on your assigned lithospheric plates.
 Using your data, create 3-5 classification groups.
 EVERYONE in the expert group must have the same classification scheme, regardless of your assigned plates.